Code Health Assessment

 Screen Route Maintainability Reliability Security Performance Overall Finding Count

-Home / Good Fair Good Good Good 1
+Home / Good Good Good Good Good 2

-Product Detail /product/[handle] Good Poor Poor Good Fair 5
+Product Detail /product/[handle] Fair Poor Fair Fair Fair 7

-Search /search Fair Fair Good Fair Fair 5
+Search /search Fair Good Good Fair Fair 4

-Note: Finding counts per screen reflect the number of findings where that screen is listed as an affected screen.
-Findings affecting all screens (CH-004, CH-006, CH-009) are counted once per screen in the matrix but appear as a single finding in the Finding Inventory.
+Note: Finding counts per screen reflect the number of findings where the screen is listed as an affected screen.
+Findings affecting all five screens (CH-009, CH-010, CH-017) are counted once per screen in this matrix.

 Quality Terms